samagra-comms/community/use/adopter/whatsapp-flow-for-uci.md

 1. **Broadcast Bot:** This type of bot is used to send a single message to a large group of people.
 It doesn't expect a reply to the message.

-2. **Conversation Bot:** This type of bot is designed for a proper conversation flow with a user.
-It facilitates a two-way conversation that is regulated by the ODK form.
+2. **Conversation Bot:** This type of bot is designed for a two way conversation with a user.
+The conversation is regulated by an ODK form.

 ## Broadcast Flow